sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_2.md

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_

 The results of this study indicate that there is a negligible difference in post-release failures when comparing components developed by collocated teams and components developed in a distributed fashion within the same company.
 Additionally, by controlling the confounding variable "number of developers working on a binary", they found that the difference becomes even less significant.
+So, their hypothesis H1 could not be confirmed.
+Considering earlier works, the study showed that organizational differences are stronger indicators of quality than the geographical distribution.

+As for the evaluation of the seconed hypothesis H2, they concluded that there is no discernible difference in the measured metrics (functions, cemplexity, churn size, edits, etc.) between distributed and collocated binaries.

 8. What did you **not understand** of this paper?